 Pheidole flavens Roger (FL) (introduced-Neotropics)

-Pheidole megacephala Fabricius (FL, MO) (introduced-Old World Tropic-Africa?, pest)
+Pheidole megacephala Fabricius (FL) (introduced-Old World Tropic-Africa?, pest)

 Pheidole moerens Wheeler (AL, FL, LA, MS) (introduced- Greater Antilles, Puerto Rico?)